-◆ AI SURFACES (V5.7)
+◆ AI SURFACES (V6.7)

-The six AI surfaces in Swing Deck
+The eleven AI surfaces in Swing Deck

 Surface-bound principle